ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 2. Click on `ssh` for the login node of the cluster.
 You may need to approve Google authentication before the session can connect.

 [blueprint]: ./blueprint.md/#paratools-pro-for-e4stm-slurm-cluster-blueprint-example
+[workstation-ssh]: ./blueprint.md/#allowing-direct-ssh-from-your-workstation
 ### Deletion of the Cluster

-It is very important that when you are done using the cluster you must use ghcp to destroy it.
-If your instances were deleted in a different manner, see here.
+It is very important that when you are done using the cluster you must use `gcluster` to destroy it.
+If your instances were deleted in a different manner, see [Proper Cluster Deletion on GCP](./Cluster-Deletion.md).
 To delete your cluster correctly do

 ```
-./ghpc destroy ppro-4-e4s-23-11-cluster-slurm-rocky8
+./gcluster destroy ppro-e4s-25-11-cluster
 ```
 At this point you will be prompted to review or accept the proposed changes.
 You may review them if you like, but you should press `a` for accept once satisfied and the deletion will proceed.